Code-Institute-Submissions/Niged01-authentic-london_MarResub/README.md

-### Authentic London
+### Trampled London
 -------
-Authentic London is a site for a walking tour company that aims to give the user a very local experience by using guides who live in and local to the area of the tour.
+Trampled London is a site for a walking tour company that aims to give the user a very local experience by using guides who live in and local to the area of the tour.
 This is to give the user the best unique experience to each tour area, the guides knowledge from being a local creates an experience that is uniquely immersive.

 The objective is to provide tours that go off the tourist trail, we leave behind all the big tourist regulars people are accustom to and enter into the cultural heart and soul of London exploring the otherwise unseen parts.